Postgraduate Diploma in Clinical Psychology

 How to apply

-Selection for the programme is competitive as 10-12 people are selected each year.
-Selection is based on academic record, letters of recommendation, research interests and experience in social service work, broadly defined.
+Selection for the programme is competitive as 16 people are selected each year.
+Selection is based on academic record, letters of recommendation, research interests, and experience in social service work.

 Find out more about how to apply for graduate and postgraduate qualifications.

-The Postgraduate Diploma in Clinical Psychology consists of two years of coursework and at least one year of practical work experience.
+The Postgraduate Diploma in Clinical Psychology consists of two years of coursework and at least one year of practical work experience (3 years full-time).
 The PGDipClinPsyc can also be completed part-time.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.